vitusortner/vitus.dev/_pages/about.markdown

 title: About
 permalink: /about/
 ---
-Vitus is doing front-end development with statically-typed languages and writes about it from time to time.
+I'm doing front-end development with statically-typed languages and from time to time I write about it.
-He's currently working as an Android developer in Berlin, Germany.
+Currently working as an Android developer in Berlin, Germany.